 Web browsers are computer programs that are installed on client computers to request web page files from server computers.
 It’s the program you’re using to access this website and read this text.
 Once a request is made via the browser (by clicking a link or entering a web address in the “address bar”), the web server sever sends the requested data back to the browser.
 The browser then interprets the data and displays it on the screen.

-Popular web browsers include Firefox, Chrome, Opera, Safari, Internet Explorer.
+Popular web browsers include Firefox, Chrome, Opera, Safari, Edge.
 Each of these browsers differ somewhat in terms of features, but their purpose is the same.
-They're all meant to request and present web pages to the user.
+They’re all meant to request and present web pages to the user.

 “Mobile browsers” are web browsers designed for use on a mobile devices like PDAs and cell phones.